top of page

 View on egoism

 From an ethical viewpoint, egoistic behavior is flawed and contradicts moral standards.
-The practice of ethics is regarding broadening individuals' perspectives, enhancing human analytical thinking, and enabling them to act and make decisions that favor everyone, not only the self.
-Therefore, egoism is not an ethical practice since it mainly revolves around self-interests as the foundation of morality, leading to ignorance of others' welfare and selfishness.
+Ethics is about broadening individuals' perspectives, enhancing human analytical thinking, and enabling them to act and make decisions that favor everyone, not only the self.
+Therefore, egoism is not ethical since it mainly revolves around self-interests as the foundation of morality, leading to ignorance of others' welfare and selfishness.

 How does the ego get in the way of ethical decisions in the workplace?